 D-106: Family Income

-Boards must be aware that, effective October 1 of each year, TWC publishes updated SMI data for determining eligibility.
+Boards must inform staff members that, effective October 1 of each year, TWC publishes updated SMI data for determining eligibility.
 The income thresholds are also loaded into the child care case management system.

 Boards must also ensure that for the purposes of determining family income and assessing the PSoC, family income is calculated as described in D-107.